-Culture is a pattern of basic shared assumptions learned by a group (Schein, 2010).
-A program's culture, or program environment, is the pattern of beliefs, values, rituals, relationships, and practices shared by JTED grantees and their customers.
-Program culture is critical to effective service delivery and customer outcomes.
+Culture is a pattern of basic, shared assumptions learned by a group (Schein, 2010).
+A program's culture, or program environment, is the pattern of beliefs, values, rituals, relationships, and practices shared by Climate Works, grantees, and participants.
+Program culture is critical to effective service delivery and participant outcomes.

-JETD employs an equity-focused program culture to support its targeted populations.
+Climate Works employs an equity-focused program culture.
 The term equity is often used in conjunction with other terms like equality, belonging, or inclusion.
-Despite the colloquial use of these terms, equity has a specific definition relevant to JTED.
+In fact, the acronym DEI (Diversity, Equity, and Inclusion) has become common when thinking about fair treatment in the workplace.
+Despite the colloquial use of these terms, equity has a specific definition relevant to Climate Works.

-Equity recognizes that each person has different circumstances and that resources should be allocated revenant to those circumstances, to help create equal opportunities.
-This is different from equality, which requires each individual or group to be given the same resources, irrespective of their individual circumstances.
+Equity recognizes that each person has different circumstances and allocates the resources and opportunities needed to reach an equal outcome.
+This is different from equality, which means each individual or group of people is given the same resources or opportunities.

-While the general principle of equality in workforce programs is well-intended, an equity-focused program culture is very different from an equality focus.
+While the general principle of equality in workforce programs is both good and well-intended, an equity-focused program culture is very different from an equality focus.
 Here are a few ways the two terms differ:

+Equality Equity

-Equality Equity Customers are provided with the resources they All customers have access to the same resources need to succeed Assumes what is required to be successful Does not make assumptions Tells!
+All participants have access to the same Participants are provided with the resources they

+resources need to succeed

+Assumes what is required to be successful Does not make assumptions

+Tells!
 Asks!

 Equity recognizes uneven playing fields and seeks to respond to individual needs, instead of providing blanket services to everyone irrespective of their current position, resources, or needs.
-Equity challenges us to reduce barriers (i.e., barrier reduction services) while supporting customers on their journey to self-sufficiency.
+Equity challenges us to reduce barriers (i.e., barrier reduction services) while supporting participants on their journey to self-sufficiency.
 Centering equity means eliminating barriers and leveling the playing field for disadvantaged and underserved groups.

-Defining Core Values
+Defining Core Equity Values

-An equity-focused program culture works with the other core values; diversity, inclusion, welcoming, accessibility, and belonging.
+An equity-focused program culture works with the other core equity values of diversity, inclusion, welcoming, accessibility, and belonging.
 Welcoming others and making room for differences helps create a dynamic, creative, productive workplace and encourages a comfortable and enjoyable environment for all.
-Recognizing, embracing, and celebrating difference can foster a safe, supportive, and successful environment for disadvantaged and underserved groups[1] who have been and continue to experience discrimination.
-Programs that embrace an equity focused culture experience better outcome.[2]
+Recognizing, embracing, and celebrating difference can foster a safe, supportive, and successful environment for disadvantaged and underserved groups1 who have been and continue experience discrimination.
+Programs that embrace such a culture will experience better outcomes.2

-Program core values[3] are the core ethics or standards the program is expected to abide by.
+Program core values3 are the core ethics or standards the program is expected to abide by.
 They serve as a guiding light for program design, actions, and decision-making.
-They invite grantees to provide a welcoming and inclusive environment that counters previous negative experiences of underserved groups in the workforce.
-Below, each of these values are defined.
+They invite grantees to provide a welcoming, inclusive environment that counters previous negative experiences of underserved groups in the construction and building trades.
+Below we define each of these values.